rfrelat/NorthSeaFoodWeb/README.md

 - tensorNS: the tensor of relative abundance of 114 species, over 6 boxes and 15 year
 - netNS: food web of the north Sea of the 114 persistant species and five functional groups (Detritus,  Microalgae, Macroalgae, Phytoplankton, Zooplankton)
 - coordinatesBox: coordinates of the 6 boxes (longitude and latitude in decimal degrees)
-- six home-made functions (use them at your own risk):
+- five home-made functions (use them at your own risk):
   - trophiclevels: calculate the trophic level
   - jaccardsim: calculate the diet similarity, defined as the Jaccard distance
   - fwind: extract multiple food web metrics